 How to remove super glue from plastic

 Plastic is certainly one of the tougher materials to remove super glue from, according to Peters.
-“The big problem is that many of the solvents (especially acetone) that remove super glue will also dissolve, damage, and possibly even destroy the plastic,” he explains.
-“If you’re dealing with a sturdy plastic or only a little bit of super glue, you can get away with only a little acetone.
-But if you’ve got a bigger super glue problem you might need to get a bit more creative.”
+“The big problem is that many of the solvents (especially acetone) that remove super glue, will also dissolve, damage and possibly even destroy the plastic,” he explains.
+“If you’re dealing with sturdy plastic or only a little bit of super glue, you can get away with only a little acetone.
+But if you’ve got a bigger super glue problem, you might need to get a bit more creative.”

-Acetone can be pretty harsh on many fabrics so it’s usually best to avoid it when it comes time to remove super glue from clothing.
-Instead, Peters maintains that rubbing alcohol will work for fabrics like cotton and polyester.
-“Even wool can handle some rubbing alcohol but leather will require a different approach,” he adds.
+Acetone can be pretty harsh on many fabrics, so it’s usually best to avoid it when removing super glue from clothing.
+Instead, Peters says rubbing alcohol will work for fabrics like cotton and polyester.
+“Even wool can handle some rubbing alcohol, but leather will require a different approach,” he adds.

-For leather, consider using vinegar since it can be much less harsh but still effectively remove the super glue.
-“You might need to give it more time than some other compounds and work it in a bit more vigorously but it should get the job done,” says Peters.
+For leather, consider using vinegar, which is less harsh but still effectively removes the super glue.
+“You might need to give it more time than some other compounds and work it in a bit more vigorously, but it should get the job done,” says Peters.

 Another, more surprising option?
 WD-40.
 “The WD-40 loosens up the glue so it can be removed.
 But the reason this option is one of my favorites is that WD-40 is actually good for leather in general and can be used to soften it up,” Peters reveals.
-So not only can you remove the glue but you can also give your leather a bit of a tune-up.
-Learn more unusual uses for WD-40.
+So not only can you remove the glue, but you can also give your leather a bit of a tune-up.

-How to get super glue off upholstery and carpet
+How to get super glue off upholstery and carpeting

 How to remove super glue from metal

-Metal is usually one of the easier items to remove super glue from as metals are tough enough to withstand acetone without issue, according to Peters.
-“Just be careful when applying the acetone that you don’t get it on another nearby material.”
+Metal is usually one of the easier items to remove super glue from, as it’s tough enough to withstand acetone without issue, according to Peters.
+“Just be careful when applying the acetone that you don’t get it on another nearby material,” he says.

 How to remove super glue from wood